Project Education and social support

 Advocacy

-The two-year learning and education program, within it’s pre-school education and the psychosocial support, carries out awareness campaigns on children’s rights based on the Convention on the Rights of the Child through various activities in all regions and reviving events for these rights.
+The two-year learning and education program, within the pre-school education system and the psychosocial support centre, carries out awareness campaigns on children’s rights based on the Convention on the Rights of the Child through various activities in all regions and reviving events for these rights.

 The program works to strengthen the national attachment and the national identity of adolescent children through activities interspersed with the definition of the history and geography of Palestine and the national and human rights of Palestinian refugees.